High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

 \subsection{Results}

 We computed both PRB and CIC for each of the 27 parameters in the analysis model (six means, six variances, and 15 covariances).
 To summarize the results, we focus on the expected and extreme values of these measures.
 In Figures \ref{fig:exp1bias} and \ref{fig:exp1cir}, we report the average, minimum, and maximum PRB and CIC obtained with the different missing data treatments, for each parameter type.
 As the GS estimates were used to define the ``true'' values of the parameters, the bias for this method was by definition 0.
 So, we do not include bias of the GS estimates in the figure.
 For ease of presentation, we report the results only for the large proportion of missing cases ($pm = 0.3$) condition.
 While the relative performances were independent of the missing data rate, the performance patterns were clearer with a larger proportion of missing values.
 In the supplementary material, we included the same figures for the low proportion of missing cases ($pm = 0.1$) condition.
+This article is accompanied by an interactive dashboard that is packaged as an R Shiny app~\citep{costantini:2023c}.
+We recommend using this tool while reading the results and discussion sections to further elucidate the patterns of results discussed below.